TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 and note it down.
 This represents how the character prefers to spend their free time relaxing.

-### Cultural Hallmarks
+### Community Hallmarks

-Cultural Hallmarks are qualities that describe different aspects of a character’s build, temperament, and abilities, which can provide advantages in certain situations.
-The key principle governing Cultural Hallmarks is that their descriptions must make it reasonably believable that individuals possessing those qualities would perform better under the given circumstances compared to those who lack them.
+Community Hallmarks are qualities that describe different aspects of a character’s build, temperament, and abilities, which can provide advantages in certain situations.
+The key principle governing Community Hallmarks is that their descriptions must make it reasonably believable that individuals possessing those qualities would perform better under the given circumstances compared to those who lack them.
 Virtues are not ranked and cannot be enhanced or improved.

-A Character may end up with more than one Cultural Hallmark, the one rule governing this is that a character cannot have opposing Hallmarks.
+A Character may end up with more than one Community Hallmark, the one rule governing this is that a character cannot have opposing Hallmarks.
-Use the table below to identify opposing Cultural Hallmarks.
+Use the table below to identify opposing Community Hallmarks.
 In many cases there are multiple virtues that are similar to each other if players want to play a character who is conflicted.